-To seek a correction under Section 515 of Public Law 106-554 of information disseminated by the agency, individuals should follow the procedures described below.
-(A) A complaint or request for review and correction of information shall be in written hard copy or electronic form; (B) it shall be sent to the agency by mail or electronic-mail(e-mail); and (C) it shall state that a request for correction of information is being submitted under Section 515 of Public Law 106-554.
-The complaint shall contain (D) a detailed description of the specific material that needs to be corrected including where the material is located, i.e. the publication title, date, and publication number, if any, or the Web site and Web page address (url), or the speech title, presenter, date and place of delivery; and (E) the specific reasons for believing the information is in error and supporting documentation, if any; (F) the specific recommendations for correcting the information; (G) a description of how the person submitting the complaint is affected by the information error; and (H) the name, mailing address, telephone number, e-mail address, and organizational affiliation, if any, of the individual making the complaint.
+To seek correction of information disseminated by the agency, individuals should follow the procedures described below.

+- A complaint or request for review and correction of information shall be in written hard copy or electronic form; - 2. it shall be sent to the agency by mail or electronic-mail(e-mail); and - it shall state that an information quality request for correction is being submitted. - 4. a detailed description of the specific material that needs to be corrected including where the material is located, i.e. the publication title, date, and publication number, if any, or the Web site and Web page address (url), or the speech title, presenter, date and place of delivery; and - 5. the specific reasons for believing the information does not comply with OMB, HHS or ASPE guidelines and is in error and supporting documentation, if any; - 6. the specific recommendations for correcting the information; - 7. a description of how the person submitting the complaint is affected by the information error; and - 8. the name, mailing address, telephone number, e-mail address, and organizational affiliation, if any, of the individual making the complaint. - 9.
+Complainants should be aware that they bear the "burden of proof" with respect to the necessity for correction as well as with respect to the type of correction they seek.

-B. Responsibility of the Agency
+Responsibility of the Agency

 Based on a review of the information provided, the agency will determine whether a correction is warranted and, if so, what action to take.
 The agency will respond to the requestor by letter or e-mail.
 The agency's response will explain the findings of the review and the actions that the agency will take, if any.
 The response will consider the nature and timeliness of the information involved and such factors as the significance of the correction on the use of the information and the magnitude of the correction.
 The response will describe how the complainant may request reconsideration.
-The agency will respond to all requests for correction within 45 working days of receipt.
-If the request requires more than 45 working days to resolve, the agency will inform the complainant that more time is required and indicate the reason why and an estimated decision date.
+The agency will respond to all requests for correction within 60 calendar days of receipt.
+If the request requires more than 60 calendar days to resolve, the agency will inform the complainant that more time is required and indicate the reason why and an estimated decision date